arthurBricq/ros_robottle/README.md

 6. folder where pictures and detections are writen: ~/dev/ros/pictures/f1

-## Report of 17.12

-- detection has different timings each time, sometimes give detections in bulk
-- angle calculation seems to work fine (TO TEST in better conditions)
-- camera doesn't detect all bottles
-- robottle detects well when it is stopped, and then goes to bottle -> possible solution is to change random search: rotation X degrees, stop, detect, repeat

-- ultrasonic has range of approx 60 cm at current height -> cannot be used to detect bottles far away
-- should be kept as low as possible for detecting further and as high as possible for passing rocks

 ## Other repositories used

 The ROS code works in pair with the [Robottle Python Package](https://github.com/arthurBricq/robottle_python_packages) where there are some helper functions and algorithms.